U.K. Subs: 1982–1983

-1984–present
+1984–2021

-In 1991, U.K. Subs also had Lars Frederiksen (now of Rancid) on guitar for a 30 date UK tour.
-Decades after the disbanding of other late-1970s punk groups such as the Sex Pistols and The Clash, U.K. Subs continued to perform.
+In 1991, U.K. Subs also had Lars Frederiksen (now of Rancid) on guitar for a 30-date UK tour.

-The U.K. Subs song "Down on the Farm" was covered by Guns N' Roses on their 1993 covers album "The Spaghetti Incident?".
+The U.K. Subs song "Down on the Farm" was covered by Guns N' Roses at Farm Aid in 1990 and on their 1993 album "The Spaghetti Incident?".
+"We were just doing it for the fun of it," recalled Slash.
+"And it was sounding good, so we recorded it."

 U.K. Subs joined the bill for the 2006 Fiend Fest.
 The band have toured with The Misfits, The Adicts, Osaka Popstar, Agent Orange, and The Ramones.
 The U.K. Subs song "Warhead" is played in the movie, This Is England.
 U.K. Subs are one of the regular bands to play the Rebellion Festival nearly every year since its origins as The Holidays in the Sun Festival in 1996.

-In 2002, the band was featured with D.R.I and The Eight Bucks Experiment on a compilation 7 inch record called F*#k You Punks vol.3.
-With an anti terrorist song called "Terrorista".
+In 2002, the band was featured with D.R.I and The Eight Bucks Experiment on a seven-inch compilation record called F*#k You Punks vol.3, with an anti terrorist song called "Terrorista".

 In 2007, drummer Jamie Oliver was a contestant on the UK quiz show Nothing But the Truth.
 Vocalist Charlie Harper was among the panel of witnesses.
-Oliver reached the £5000 mark, but lost it all in a bid to double his winnings.
+Oliver reached the £5,000 mark, but lost it all in a bid to double his winnings.

 In recent years, the band's work has been critical of British politician Nick Clegg, with the 2013 song "Coalition Government Blues" describing the Liberal Democrats' leader as "liking his perks".
 The band's 2015 album Yellow Leader was widely suspected of referring to Clegg, with yellow being the official colour of his political party.

 To celebrate 40 years since its release, Demon Records issued a special edition copy of Another Kind of Blues in a box set of two 10" coloured vinyl on 13 April 2019.
 This was soon followed by the next album in succession, Brand New Age on 12 July 2019.
 Crash Course and Diminished Responsibility have also been reissued and Cleopatra Records has released an expanded version of Endangered Species.
 In September 2021, to celebrate 40 years since the band's concert at Gossips, the official live cassette of the show was rereleased on CD and Download as Danger: The Chaos Tape via Cherry Red.

-On 17 October 2021, Alvin Gibbs announced on Facebook that "Charlie Harper, Steve Straughan and I have decided Jamie Oliver will no longer continue as drummer for the UK Subs" over his "his post seemingly celebrating the tragic and abhorrent death of Conservative MP, David Amess".
+On 17 October 2021, Alvin Gibbs announced on Facebook that "Charlie Harper, Steve Straughan and I have decided Jamie Oliver will no longer continue as drummer for the UK Subs" over "his post seemingly celebrating the tragic and abhorrent death of Conservative MP, David Amess".
 Anti-Pasti drummer, Kevin Nixon, agreed to temporarily take over the role vacated by Oliver, enabling the band to meet live commitments in France in October 2021.